Write a Letter to the Editor

 3. Write your letter.
 Reach out to us if you need help at Info@OhioOptions.org.

-Your thoughts and experiences are the most compelling.
-Everyone’s story is different, but there is always something that another person will be able to relate to.
-Do not shy away from being very descriptive and specific.
+Stories make a difference.
 Below are some facts and focus areas you may want to include in your letter.
 Below is a sample letter you can use as a guide to get started (the trickiest part of any writing task.)
 We are also here to help you share your story if you would like.

-Focus Areas- Choose 1 or 2
+Focus Areas-Choose 1 or 2

 • Your or a loved one’s personal story facing a terminal illness.